myles2007/okta-aws-sso-scim-groups-connector/README.md

 In practice, I've not yet seen this be an issue, even when adding/remove a number of users to/from a group at the same time via Okta's UI.

 ### Number of Users and Groups
-To gather sufficient information to generate the group membership patches, this applicaiton requests member and group listings from AWS SSO's SCIM API.
+To gather sufficient information to generate the group membership patches, this application requests member and group listings from AWS SSO's SCIM API.
 To avoid dealing with pagination and the latency of multiple requests, it currently makes a request for the first 1000 users and 1000 groups.
 It does not handle multiple pages.

 Practically, this means the application will not work in all cases if you have more than 1000 users or more than 1000 groups.
 It's also possible that latency could become problematic with large numbers of users or that there is an execution time error that will caues a request for such a large number of users/groups to fail.